Drooping or sagging upper arms are commonly seen in the following conditions:

 Regular exercise may strengthen and improve the underlying muscle tone of the upper arm, but it cannot address excess skin that has lost elasticity or underlying weakened tissues and localised fat deposits.
 If the underside of the upper arm appears loose or sagging and full due to excess skin and fat, an arm lift is a choice of treatment.

 Arm lift (brachioplasty) is a cosmetic surgical procedure to remove excess skin and underlying fat that occurs between the underarm and the elbow.
 This surgery will also reduce the circumference of the upper arms resulting in smoother, tightened skin, a more toned and proportionate appearance.

-- Extended arm lift or chest (thoracic) lift: the incision is like the traditional arm lift except that it is extended from the arm all the way down the side of the chest.
+- Extended arm lift or chest (thoracic) lift: the incision is like the traditional arm lift except that it is extended from the arm down the side of the chest.

 During arm lift surgery, the underlying supportive tissue of the arm is tightened and reshaped with internal sutures.
-Hence, the final result achieved will be a smoother and well contoured arm.
-Occasionally, in certain cases when excess fat is present and needed to be removed, arm lift surgery may be combined with liposuction.
+Hence, the final result achieved will be a smoother and well-contoured arm.
+Occasionally, in some instances, when excess fat is present and needed to be removed, arm lift surgery may be combined with liposuction.